gaurvviii/final-app/README.md

 - **SwiftUI Interface**: Modern, intuitive user interface with dark mode support
 - **Data Visualization**: Map overlays showing safety zones and risk areas
 - **Local Notifications**: Alerts when entering high-risk areas
+- **CrimeDataService**: A dedicated service that manages fetching, processing, and analyzing crime data
+- **Dynamic Filtering**: Users can filter crime data by city and time of day for personalized safety information

 ## Privacy and Security